• paulgb a year ago

 > Disinterested: CEO said, politics, winter, alignment, eats us all, not a human, etc.

-• Vecr 10 months ago
+• Vecr a year ago

 Isn't it pretty niche to not want discussions of winter or alignment?
 I guess you can go read Nick Land?
 If there's not at least a mini-winter or alignment some time soon it's going full Nick Land, right?